mattdavis0351/mongodb-labs/exercises/01_basic-mongo-queries.md

 **Exercise 15** :computer:

-Let's turn our attention towards movies made in 🇮🇳 !
-I bet all of you have either heard of or watched "Taare Zameen Par" but unfortunately this collection hasn't got the name right!
+Switch over to the `movieDetails` collections and et's turn our attention towards movies made in India !
+I bet some of you have either heard of or watched the :movie_camera: "Taare Zameen Par" but unfortunately this collection hasn't got the name right!

 * Spend **5 minutes** :alarm_clock: to find out what the movie `title` is in our collection!
 Feel free to use the internet to look up identifying information like the release year or the actor/director/writer names to use in your query filter.